 Note on taxes: The employer contribution is considered as taxable income (penghasilan kena pajak).
-Similarly, employee contribution can not be deducted from taxable income.
+Similarly, employees can not deduct their contribution from taxable income.

-In Indonesia, hospitals have different levels of room confort.
+In Indonesia, hospitals have different levels of room comfort.
 They range from wards with 10 or more beds, to private luxury rooms the size of small apartments.
 The medical service itself is supposed to be equal regardless of room comfort.
-Classes in BPJS refer to the comfort of the room only.
+Therefore, classes in BPJS refer to the comfort of the room only.
 Typically, Class I will have 2-3 beds per room, Class II will have 3-5 beds, and Class III 5 or more beds.